JeeWeetje/iot-workshop/README.md

 *Note: the message consists of valid Json telemetry.*

-Keep the bridge running till the end of the workshop.
+*Note: Keep the bridge running untill the end of the complete workshop.*

 ## Monitoring the arrival of the telemetry in Azure

-We can check the arrival of the messages in the Azure IoT Hub.
-This can be done using a UI app named Device Explorer or using a Command-Line tool named Hub Explorer.
+We can check the arrival of messages in the Azure IoT Hub.
+This can be done using a UI app named Device Explorer or using a Command-Line tool named IoT Hub Explorer. `Choose one`

 ### Monitoring using UI

 We can check the arrival of the messages in the Azure IoT Hub using the Device Explorer.
 This tool is UI based, please check the installation requirements.

 1. Start the `Device Explorer`
 2. On the Configuration Tab, insert the IoT Hub `Connection String-primary key` and the `name` of the IoT Hub (as Protocol Gateway Hostname)
 3. Press `Update`
 4. On the Management tab, your device should already be available.
-It was registered by the bridge when the very first telemetry arrived
+It was registered by the bridge the very first time, telemetry arrived
 5. On the Data tab, Select your `Device ID` and press `Monitor`

 ```